Faculty & Staff

 Catahalas was born and raised in Sao Paulo, Brazil.
 She graduated high school from United World Colleges in Costa Rica, with training in youth leadership, sustainability, and peace and conflicts.
 She came as a teacher to GSSU in 2016.
 She currently teaches early childhood age students in a variety of subjects including language arts, literature, math, physical education, science, spiritual studies, yoga, dance, and Spanish.
 She is also a dance and yoga teacher and has many gifts in this area.
 Catahalas has participated in worldwide leadership training to the youth, such as Global Clinton Initiative, and Religions for Peace; she is a keen learner and researcher in holistic approaches to child development.
 She volunteered in several schools in Central and South America, teaching math, dance, and yoga to impoverished communities.

-Catahalas is an ordained human-rights minister and also a former gymnast, contemporary trained dancer, and yoga instructor who loves to integrate movement while teaching academics.
+Catahalas is an ordained human-rights advocate and minister and also a former gymnast, contemporary trained dancer, and yoga instructor who loves to integrate movement while teaching academics.
 She loves languages and world cultures, and is fluent in Portuguese, Spanish, English, and French, with skills in Hebrew.
 She also serves as an interpreter for Global Community Communications Alliance (GCCA), and as an IT specialist for GSSU.

 Administrative Coordinator of High School/Jr H. Programs, Teacher for High School, Elementary, and Early Childhood levels